wasiif/NumericalAnalysis/README.md

 Each method is stored in a separate files and includes:
 - The code implementation in **C++** **Python** (or other programming languages).
-- Algorithm for each Method in a text file.
+- Algorithm for each Method is in Algorithms.md file.
 - You can view the detailed algorithms [here](./Algorithms.md).

 ---